 Engineering (and technology) Management on the other hand is a specialized form of management that is concerned with the application of engineering principles to business practice.
 Engineering management often leads to a career that brings together the technological problem-solving abilities of engineering and the organisational, administrative, and planning abilities of management in order to oversee complex systems from conception to completion.
 Technology management, as a sub-set of engineering management, is a specialised professional practice that captures technology-based innovation opportunities.
 It guides technological progress, assesses the potential of individual technologies and uses this potential to the benefit of business, society and the environment.
-It distinguishes five generic processes: (i) identification of technologies, which are (or may be) of importance to the business; (ii) selection of technologies that should be supported by the organization; (iii) acquisition and assimilation of selected technologies; (iv) exploitation of technologies to generate profit, or other benefits; and (v) protection of knowledge and expertise embedded in systems.
+It distinguishes five generic processes: (i) identification of technologies that should be supported by the organization; (iii) acquisition and assimilation of selected technologies; (iv) exploitation of technologies to generate profit, or other benefits; and (v) protection of knowledge and expertise embedded in systems.